 This recipe makes an 8-inch square pan size batch, but you can double it and use a 9x13 inch pan if you need more bars.
 The recipe also requires a food processor rather than a blender.
 Cold butter is processed into the flour mixture to make a crust that is crumbly and shortbread like.
 It will seem very dry at first, but once the toppings are added, it will be fine.

 Brown Sugar & Honey Pecan Bars (No Eggs)

-- 6 tablespoons cold unsalted butter cut up
+- 6 tablespoons cold unsalted butter, cut into chunks (84 grams)

 - 3 tablespoons honey

 - ½ teaspoon vanilla